freenet/freenet-core/docs/src/architecture/transport.md

 * Try to avoid unnecessary copies of data, especially for large messages.
 * Ensure serialization format is robust against untrusted data.
+* Note that there will be nested layers of serialization, both internal to FrTP and by the FrTP user.

 Consider:
 * [FlatBuffers](https://crates.io/crates/flatbuffers/)